RGCL Project: Research on Hateful Meme Detection

 How These Papers Relate

 RGCL (ACL 2024) is the foundational method paper that introduces retrieval-guided contrastive learning for hateful meme detection.
-RA-HMD (EMNLP 2025) is a follow-up that extends the research direction using large multimodal models (LMMs) and adds new evaluations across six datasets with improved robustness analyses.
+RA-HMD (EMNLP 2025) extends the research direction using large multimodal models (LMMs) and adds new evaluations across six datasets with improved robustness analyses.
+ExPO-HM (ICLR 2026) advances the field further by introducing explainable policy optimization, moving from binary detection to explanation-driven detection with interpretable reasoning.

-They are independent publications; cite the paper that corresponds to the method or results you use (or cite both if you build on both contributions).
+They are independent publications; cite the paper that corresponds to the method or results you use (or cite multiple papers if you build on multiple contributions).

 ACL 2024 RGCL: Retrieval-Guided Contrastive Learning